The shocking truth about the money mistakes you are making

 Our cars have been extremely reliable.
 We don’t consider ourselves lucky.
 It’s not luck at all.
 The secret is in the research.
 Pay attention to what you are buying and you won’t get a lemon.

 You didn’t attempt to raise your credit score

 The average person with a credit score of 550 pays $150,000 more in interest over a lifetime compared to someone with a score of 750.

-The FICO score is calculated from the data on your credit reports at three major credit bureaus (Equifax, Experian, TransUnion).
+Your FICO score is calculated from the data on your credit reports at three major credit bureaus (Equifax, Experian, and TransUnion).

 The FICO score predicts how likely you are to pay back a loan or other credit obligation on time.
 It is used by 90% of lenders to determine the interest rate you will pay on a loan.

 |740 – 799||Very Good|

 |580 – 669||Fair|

 You can easily pay hundreds of dollars extra a month in interest charges if you have low scores.
 It’s certainly one of the biggest money mistakes you can ever make.